Missions, museums, marquees, and more: there is no shortage of beautiful photo spots in San Antonio!

 Cool Architecture-Focused San Antonio Photography Locations

-If you’re looking for unique architecture spanning across a couple of centuries, these San Antonio photography locations are for you!
+If you’re looking for unique architecture spanning a couple of centuries, these San Antonio photography locations are for you!

 The classic marquee of the historic Majestic Theatre is easily one of the most instagrammable places in San Antonio–but for the best photos of it, we recommend waking up early to avoid the traffic that can block the marquee’s best angles.